 The theatrical romantic remains rounded (hourglass body shape) in shape; the waist remains contoured.
 The weight distributes proportionally, so it does not get squared.
 Excess weight is most visible on the thighs, arms, and face.

 Nose – thin, narrow or wide

 Cheekbones – slightly defined or slightly more defined

 Cheeks – Slightly rounded or firm

-David Kibbe describes the Theatrical Romantic woman’s figure as being as rounded as Romantic type.
+David Kibbe describes the Theatrical Romantic woman’s figure as rounded as the Romantic type.
 The only difference is in the figure and is that the theatrical romantic has a thinner bone structure and sharper edges.

 Although romantic type women tend to gain weight, the significant difference between the theatrical and romantic types is not limited to bone structure.
 The female yin (divine female) element has much less influence on the entire body in the theatrical romantic type than in the romantic type.

 The height of the Theatrical Romantic is miniature averaging between 165-167 cm.

 The structure of the skeleton is delicate and medium-sized.
 Bones with slightly sharp angles: shoulders, knees; in the face, it can be a nose, cheekbones, chin.
 Small palms and feet.